A Bavarian idyll

 From the guide to Berlin Zoological Garden, 1914

-Like Gerson von Bleichröder he regularly gave donations to fund medical research and hospitals.
-He continued his father’s legacy by supporting Berlin Zoological Garden.
-In 1910 he purchased a hippopotamus for the zoo.
+Like Gerson von Bleichröder he regularly donates to fund medical research and hospitals.
+He continues his father’s legacy by supporting Berlin Zoological Garden.
+In 1910 he purchases a hippopotamus for the zoo.

-He also followed in his father’s footsteps by collecting art.
+He also follows in his father’s footsteps by collecting art.
 His collection contained paintings and sketches by famous artists including Adolph von Menzel, along with tapestries, fine furniture, and Meissen porcelain.
-It also included ethnological pieces such as Egyptian sculpture.
-His son Edgar inherited his passion for art and became a painter by profession.
+It also includes ethnological pieces such as Egyptian sculpture.
+His son Edgar inherits his passion for art and becomes a painter by profession.

 Newspaper clipping announcing the death of Victor von Bleichröder.